Headstone Transcriptions

 MILDE, Emma Karoline (sic), born 10.9.1838, died 7.4.1839, buried in this cemetery; remembered by the Milde descendants, July 1989

-REEVES, Samuel, infant son of Augustus and Eliza, who died 1856
+REEVES, Samuel.
+1856.
+Infant son of Augustus and Eliza.

 WALLEN, Henry, known as "Governor", the first farmer in South Aust.
 He was a resident on Kangaroo Island from 1819 to 1856, departed this life at Adelaide, May 2, 1856, and brought to K. I. for burial.
 Aged 62 years